DanaNussair/ChargingHub/README.md

 - [ ] The TextInputs display values directly from the DB instead of the label intended.

-- [ ] Need to make sure that I prevent queries from being ran without sanitizing the values first.
+- [ ] Need to make sure that I prevent queries from being run without sanitizing the values first.

 - [ ] Enhance the Picker.
 On android it does not need to be in a modal, this causes a bad user experience because there are many clicks needed in order to select a value.